katldewitt/data_viz_covid_bart/Narrative_Viz_essay_kdewitt3.md

 > What are the parameters of the narrative visualization?
 What are the states of the narrative visualization?
 How are the parameters used to define the state and each scene?

 I used the parameters `scene`, `county`, and `year` to control the narrative visualization.
-Scene worked as a state machine (TODO: is this language right?), which drove the values of `county` and `year` for scenes 1-4.
+Scene worked as a state machine, which drove the values of `county` and `year` for scenes 1-4.
 In scene 5, I revealed a dropdown box for the user to select the `county` and `year` of interest.

+!TODO: more writing here

 > [Click here to go back to the table of contents.](#table-of-contents)